Advanced Practice Registered Nurses Achieve Full Practice Authority in Illinois: Now What?

 Are APRNs with full practice authority at greater risk of malpractice liability?

 With an expanded role, APRNs with full practice authority may be at increased exposure to claims of malpractice.
 Therefore, APRNs with full practice authority should review their insurance policies and make sure they adequately protect against the risks that the APRN may take on in exercising full practice authority.
 In some cases, APRNs with full practice authority may receive malpractice coverage from their employer but may find it appropriate to acquire additional coverage through an individual malpractice insurance policy.

 What kinds of new business opportunities does full practice authority present for APRNs?

 By freeing APRNs to engage in independent practice, full practice authority potentially opens up a wide range of opportunities for APRNs.
 Some APRNs may opt to develop private practices.
 These APRNs will need to work through all the issues that arise in operating a physician practice, such as managing support staff, following a compliance plan, and ensuring coverage of services by third-party payors.
 Other APRNs may opt to work as employees or contractors of clinics, hospitals, and other organizations.
 To the extent they take on greater responsibilities with full practice authority, these APRNs may find it appropriate to seek a pay raise or otherwise renegotiate the terms of their contracts.

 Contact One of Jackson LLP’s Experienced Healthcare Attorneys to Assist You in Your Transition to Full Practice Authority

 At Jackson LLP, our healthcare attorneys are experienced in advocating for and assisting APRNs and other types of advanced practice providers as they navigate ever-changing scope-of-practice regulations and other complex healthcare laws.

-To schedule a complimentary phone consultation with one of Jackson LLP’s healthcare attorneys, call our office at (312) 985-6484 or click the button below.
+To schedule a complimentary phone consultation with one of Jackson LLP’s healthcare attorneys, click the button below.